 The easiest way to answer this is work backwards from the maximum total time to the actual available time given the normal issues most employees and employers deal with in business.
-So, we’ll start out with 2,080 hours.
+We’ll start out with 2,080 hours.

 This is the first set of adjustments all small businesses have to address.
 There are ten traditional holidays in a year as follows: